henrymik/henrymik/README.md

 ### Hello!

-My name is Henry Mikkonen and I am a composer audio engineer who is learning about VR and AR development and coding in general.
-I am especially interested in interactive and spatial audio.
+My name is Henry Mikkonen and I am an audio engineer and programmer.

-I am looking to collaborate on projects requiring the use 3D audio.
+I am looking to collaborate on game projects.

-Ask me about audio production!

 Reach me at henryomikkonen@gmail.com.